LeisureLinkElements/ll-time-picker/README.md

 # ll-property-information

-A modal dialog that displays a time-picker when another element fires an event, and then calls a method in that other element with selected time data.
+A modal dialog that displays a time-picker when called by another element, then calls a method in the other element with selected time data.

 ## Dependencies